Coach Gaspard Previews the Stephen F. Austin Series

 "The number one goal for us pitching-wise is to command the strike zone.
 We’ve got to have that same aggressive style on the mound," Gaspard said.
 "Throw the fastball, put it where we need it and get tough mentally on the mound, the same as many of our position players."

-The Tide finished the 2010 season with a 42-25 record, as Gaspard tied the school record for most wins by a first-year coach while becoming the first Alabama coach to lead his team to an NCAA Regional championship in his first season.
-One year later, Alabama advanced to the championship game of the 2011 NCAA Tallahassee Regional and then after missing the post-season in 2012, the Tide, which featured four freshmen in the 2013 starting lineup, returned to the NCAA tournament, finishing with a 35-28 record and ranking 29th in the RPI.
+The Tide finished the 2010 season with a 42-25 record, as Gaspard tied the school record for most wins by a first-year coach and became the first Alabama coach to lead his team to an NCAA Regional championship in his first season.
+One year later, Alabama advanced to the championship game of the 2011 NCAA Tallahassee Regional and then after missing the postseason in 2012, the Tide, which featured four freshmen in the 2013 starting lineup, returned to the NCAA tournament, finishing with a 35-28 record and ranking 29th in the RPI.

-Over his first four seasons as the Alabama skipper, Gaspard led the Tide to a 133-115 (.536) record and three NCAA tournament appearances.
-He has coached one first team All-American, three freshman All-Americans, has had two national Gold Glove Award winners, three ABCA All-South Region selections, five All-SEC honorees, four SEC All-Freshman Team picks, one SEC All-Defensive team recipient, and 44 players earn SEC Academic Honor Roll recognition.
+Over his first five seasons as the Alabama skipper, Gaspard led the Tide to a 170-139 (.550) record and four NCAA tournament appearances.
+He has coached one first team All-American, four freshman All-Americans, has had two national Gold Glove Award winners, three ABCA All-South Region selections, seven All-SEC honorees, five SEC All-Freshman Team picks, one SEC All-Defensive team recipient, and 58 players earn SEC Academic Honor Roll recognition.

 Gaspard has assembled a high-energy coaching staff with a deep passion for the game and deep passion for the Crimson Tide program.
 That spirited energy fostered by the coaching staff paid dividends in 2011, as the Tide fought its way to a 35-28 record and was ranked in the top-25 for several weeks, before playing in the championship game of the NCAA Tallahassee Regional against No. 6-ranked Florida State.